How to Train Your Dragon (2010 soundtrack): Musical themes

 Powell states that he "presents almost all his themes within the first five minutes of the film".
-"Hiccup's Theme" is introduced immediately in the film version of "This is Berk", played by brass; this theme is often accompanied by an eighth note ostinato (Toothless' Theme), for example shortly into "Test Drive".
+"Hiccup's Theme" is introduced immediately in the film version of "This is Berk", played by brass; this theme is often accompanied by an eighth note ostinato (Toothless's Theme), for example shortly into "Test Drive".
 "The Vikings Theme" is introduced shortly thereafter, played by a solo bassoon, after which a second interpretation of Hiccup's theme is played by wind instruments.

 About one minute into the original opening version of "This is Berk", the music modulates via fast triplet arpeggios into the "warring Vikings" theme, which has Scottish influences.
 At about 3:15, the "fun Vikings" theme is first introduced on solo clarinet backed by pizzicato strings.
 Warpipes introduce the "dragon tune" around 4:15, which is played by low brass.